rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - The fixed version is 32% faster (6.98ms vs 10.37 ms).
 - Both compute and memory pipelines are used much more effectively in the fixed version (see SOL section).
-- The warps are much less stalled for *"Stall long scoreboard"* i.e. on local memory dependency in this case.
+- The warps are much less stalled for *"Stall Long Scoreboard"* i.e. on local memory dependency in this case.
 - The memory workload analysis allows to track local memory usage.
 For the fixed version, it's 0, -100% !
 ![alt text](image-17.png)

-**Figure 10:** Memory workload analysis for sample-4-fixed.ncu-rep, with sample-4.ncu-rep as a baseline.
+**Figure 11:** Memory workload analysis for sample-4-fixed.ncu-rep, with sample-4.ncu-rep as a baseline.
 Zoom on Kernel <-> L1 interactions.

 - We also see that the L1 cache is much less used (-92%) in the fixed version, because local memory resides in the L1 cache.
 - Lastly, the source view allows to track the line(s) responsible for local memory usage:
 ![alt text](image-16.png)
-**Figure 11:** Local memory usage localization in `ncu`'s source view for [sample-4.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-4.ncu-rep).
+**Figure 12:** Local memory usage localization in `ncu`'s source view for [sample-4.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-4.ncu-rep).

 As you can see, there are many ways to detect stack usage, at compile time with the right flags, or in `ncu`.
 This is also the case for register spilling, as detailed in the next section.